theDavidCoen/Q-A-about-Bitcoin/QUESTION 4-Why was Bitcoin created?.md

 Guess who owns over 75% of the Mass Transit Railway Corporation?

 Exactly, the Hong Kong government.
- The government is the majority shareholder of Octopus Holding, which manages the Octopus card and therefore collects data on the transport, consumption and security of citizens&#39; private homes.
+ The government is the majority shareholder of Octopus Holding, which manages the Octopus card and therefore collects data on the transport, consumption and security of citizens&#39; private homes[13].

 Why this preamble?

 Citizens, fearing that their card data could be traced and used as evidence of their participation in the protests, started buying disposable tickets for public transport instead of using their Octopus card.
-This fear is more than justified by a precedent: the police had used similar tracking techniques during the 2014 protests organized by the pro-democracy movement called Umbrella and had exploited them in court against the main protest leaders.
+This fear is more than justified by a precedent: the police had used similar tracking techniques during the 2014 protests organized by the pro-democracy movement called Umbrella and had exploited them in court against the main protest leaders[14][15].

 You will understand how a centralized financial instrument lends itself well to state control over citizens&#39; political activities, especially if this turns out to be a non-democratic regime.

-According to a recent study by the Human Rights Foundation (HRF), the world currently has just over 100 democracies that govern over 47% of the world&#39;s population; 40 authoritarian regimes that govern 1.2 billion people and 53 full-fledged dictatorships that oppress 2.8 billion people or 30% of the world&#39;s countries.
+According to a recent study by the Human Rights Foundation (HRF), the world currently has just over 100 democracies that govern over 47% of the world&#39;s population; 40 authoritarian regimes that govern 1.2 billion people and 53 full-fledged dictatorships that oppress 2.8 billion people or 30% of the world&#39;s countries[16].

 Let us return to considering the activity of the third party, in this case the State, on monetary policy and we arrive at economic issues.